The Big Show

 Round Rock Arts is currently sponsoring a Call for Art for the Big Show to be exhibited at Texas State University-Round Rock We are pleased to consider your artwork for this juried and judged art exhibit with cash awards and a reception.
 If you have any questions, please email email@example.com

 The Big Show is composed of larger pieces of art.
-Art that hangs from a wall ranges from 36 inches at its smallest side on one side to 72 inches on another side.
-This means that a piece can be 36 x 36 or 72 x 72 or anything in between as long as it will fit in the elevator or can be carried up 2-3 flights of stairs!
+EACH ART PIECE that hangs from a wall ranges from a minimum of 30 inches on two sides AND up to 72 inches on the other two sides.
+This means that a single piece can be 30 x 30 or 72 x 72 or anything in between as long as it will fit in the elevator or can be carried up 2-3 flights of stairs!
 Items that sit on a pedestal may reach up to 72 inches, including the pedestal.
 This means that a 20 x 40 or a 30 x 80 WOULD NOT be accepted, as examples, nor are two or three smaller sizes that might fill the space within those parameters are accepted.
 We want the impact of really big art PIECES.

 Sunday, March 8, 2020, midnight: